fromjyce/AeroSense/README.md

 1. **Data Collection:** Real-time AQI and weather data are continuously fetched from monitoring stations and external APIs.
 2. **Data Preprocessing:** The raw data is processed, including **feature scaling** and **sequence creation**, to prepare it for prediction.
 3. **Prediction Engine:** Using **LSTM models**, future pollutant concentrations are forecasted, and AQI values are computed.
-4. **Interactive User Interface:** Users can explore predictions through an intuitive interface, selecting cities, dates, and simulation variables.
+4. **Interactive User Interface:** Users can explore predictions through an intuitive interface, selecting cities, and dates.
-5. **Simulation & Insights:** Input environmental factors such as temperature and vehicular traffic, and visualize their real-time effect on future AQI.
+5. **Insights:** Input environmental factors such as temperature and vehicular traffic, and visualize their real-time effect on future AQI.

 ## **Future Enhancements**